arjunbalu1/Groops/README.md

 ## Features

-- **User Authentication**: Secure registration and login with JWT tokens (HttpOnly cookies)
+- **Google OAuth Authentication**: Secure login with Google, no passwords required
 - **Profile Management**: Users can update their bio and avatar
 - **Group Creation & Management**: Create, join, leave, and manage groups for different activities
 - **Filtering, Sorting, Pagination**: Find groups by activity, skill, price, date, and more
 - **Activity Tracking**: Track user participation and group activity
 - **Location-Based Features**: Store and search for groups by venue
-- **Enhanced Security**: Password strength enforcement, secure cookies, and input validation
+- **Enhanced Security**: Secure cookies, input validation, and CSRF protection

 ---